Jaunjelgava: History

 During the first half of the 19th century the town prospered thanks to merchant activities.
-Local inhabitants owned warehouses, taverns for rafters and were involved in transportation of goods by carriage to Jacobstadt.
+Local inhabitants owned warehouses, taverns for rafters and were involved in transportation of goods by carriage to Jakobstadt.
 In 1820 there were 24 taverns in the town.

 After the opening of the Riga–Daugavpils Railway line in 1861, the Daugava River waterway, and thus the city, lost its importance.
 However in the late 19th century there were still around 10 banks and various insurance offices, 60 merchant enterprises, 23 industrial enterprises and a hospital in the town.
 In 1909 telephone connection was established between Friedrichstadt, Riga and Jelgava.
 In 1914 the city had 7,300 inhabitants.

-The town was heavily damaged when from 17 October to 15 November 1919 heavy fighting took place near the city during the Latvian War of Independence.
+Jaunjelgava saw heavy destruction during World War I when it was a frontline settlement for several years.
+The town also was heavily damaged when from 17 October to 15 November 1919 heavy fighting took place near the city during the Latvian War of Independence.
 At the conclusion of the battle the town was liberated from the West Russian Volunteer Army by the Latvian army.
 In 1925 the city had only 1577 inhabitants.
 During the Republic of Latvia the town was renamed Jaunjelgava (literary: New Jelgava).
 In the 1930s a 3.5 km long and 3 m tall dam was constructed to protect the town from floods.

-During World War II, Jaunjelgava was under German occupation from 1 July 1941 until 18 September 1944.
+During World War II, Jaunjelgava was under Soviet occupation from 1940, and then under German occupation from 1 July 1941 until 18 September 1944.
 It was administered as a part of the Generalbezirk Lettland of Reichskommissariat Ostland.